oat-sa/taohub-articles/forge/qti/qti-creator.md

 #### states

-The states are defined as follow.\
+The states are defined as follow.<br/>

 ![](../resources/taoQtiCreatorStates.png)

 Developer note : some states are common to all widgets (sleep, deleting, active, moving).
 They are marked in blue-gray in the diagram above.
-You usually don’t need to change anything in those states.\
+You usually don’t need to change anything in those states.<br/>

 However, for every interaction widget, you have to implement the question at least, plus the states choice, answer, correct and map states if applicable (they are marked in orange-yellow in the diagram).
-Please refer to an existing implementation as an example to implement this.\
+Please refer to an existing implementation as an example to implement this.<br/>

 For an interaction where a response declaration is not required (such as mediaInteraction or uploadInteraction), there is no need to define an answer state.

-State hierarchy :\
+State hierarchy :<br/>

 The states are hierachical.
 When you are in the question state, you will also inherit the behaviour of the active state.
 When you are editing a response in the correct state, you will inherit the behaviour of both the active and answer states.
-The following diagram illustrates a stack of states when an interaciton or a choice is in the correct state.\
+The following diagram illustrates a stack of states when an interaciton or a choice is in the correct state.<br/>

 ![](../resources/taoQtiCreatorStatesStacks.png)

 #### defining a widget state